VorteX-co/VAUV/Software/vortex_ws/src/motion_control/control_allocation/README.md

 Control Allocation
 ------

-For marine craft in n DOF it is necessary to distribute the generalized control forces τ ∈ R ^ n to the actuators in terms of control inputs u ∈ R ^ r
 For marince craft with r actuators and n controlled DOF, it is necessary to distribute the generalized control forces τ n-D  to the actuators in terms of control inputs u r-D.

 ![control_allocation](./imgs/control_allocation.png)